Kristen K DeStigter, MD, FACR

 Logistics Coordinator – Imaging the World Africa

-Shadrack is from Kampala, and he received his Bachelors in Arts (Hons) from Makerere University with a major in Communications and a minor in Organizational studies.
-In 2004, he worked as a researcher for 3A Strategic Management Consultancy LTD. In 2005, he conducted research for World Food Program, monitoring communities, visiting health facilities in Kapchrowa district, and educating mothers about child nutrition.
+Shadrack Picho received his Bachelor in Arts (Hons) from Makerere University with a major in Communications and a minor in organizational studies.
+In 2004, he worked as a researcher for 3A Strategic Management Consultancy LTD. In 2005, he conducted research for the World Food Program, monitoring communities, visiting health facilities in Kapchrowa district, and educating mothers about child nutrition.
 Shadrack joined Imaging the World in 2009 as a Logistic Team Leader in Uganda.
-He enjoys traveling and making friends with people from diverse cultures.

 Sister Mary Angela Njeri